 At times the only option available to a new exchange student is being placed with their representative until a family is found.
 Sometimes the representative becomes the permanent host family.
 (CSFES finds this highly questionable) Some exchange organizations will then assign you a separate representative to avoid conflict of interest.
-Sadly, in the case of conflict the host country organization will usually side with the representative.
+Sadly, if a conflict occurs, the host country organization will usually side with the representative.

 Host family as guardian

 Your host family is your guardian.
-They are supposed to keep you safe during your stay, make sure you do your homework, give you chores (just like the other family member), feed you, give you boundaries and make you part of their family unit.
+They are supposed to keep you safe during your stay, make sure you do your homework, give you chores (just like other family members), feed you, set boundaries and make you part of their family unit.